darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Radius of the scanner's sharpening pass, in pixels.

 scanner sharpen strength
 : Strength of the scanner's sharpening pass.
 0 disables it.
-The reference implementation applies this by default; it is off here so that sharpening remains your choice, and can be left to darktable's own [_sharpen_](./sharpen.md) or [_diffuse or sharpen_](./diffuse.md) modules further down the pipeline if you prefer.
+This defaults to the reference implementation's own value -- set it to 0 if you would rather sharpen further down the pipeline with darktable's [_sharpen_](./sharpen.md) or [_diffuse or sharpen_](./diffuse.md) modules.

 viewing glare
 : A faint veil of the viewing light reflecting off the print surface, as a percentage.
 Lifts the deepest blacks very slightly, the way a real print viewed in a real room never reaches true black.
 Has no effect while _scan the film_ is enabled, since a directly scanned film has no print surface to reflect off.